Mahathma: Plot

 Devan and Mustafa emerge as undisputed dons in the country.
 During that time, on a visit to Kerala, Devan meets up with Harikrishnan, his childhood friend undergoing a fast to protest against the appointment of scheduled caste persons as priests in temples as per the reservation policy of the Kerala government.
 Devan pledges to support Hari, a youth from erstwhile Namboothiri Brahmin feudal family, who is in deep financial crisis.
 Hari is appointed as the second-in-command of Devan, who upon Devan's advice gives up his Yajnopaveetham.
 James Kutty, a drug smuggler along with Reddiar tries all ways to finish up Devan's empire, but to no avail.

 In retaliation, Hari kills central minister and Reddiar's son Baba Rahim.
 Reddiar and James forms a league to finish off Devan.
 David Abraham, who was now losing turf to Devan too joins them and provides explosives and ammunition required to create a severe blast along with a communal riot that could deviate public attention from the series of corruption allegations against his men in power, including Baba Rahim.
 In the meantime, Mustafa falls in love with Saraswati, Hari's younger sister, who objects to her sister's love towards a Muslim.
 Hari is shocked to find that Mustafa is supported by Devan and splits ways with him.

 Hari is allured by James and is used effectively to transport explosives into the city.
 The serial blasts breaks down Devan, who is shocked to find that his name is dragged effectively by David Abraham and gang.
 Mustafa is killed by James, where Devan finishes off David Abraham and James.
 Devan travels to appear in front of Justice Varma Commission, and was shot point-blank by Hari.

 Present: Upon discharge from ICU, Devan is transferred to a ward where Justice Varma meets him, who plays a double game and successfully removes the bullets from Devan's pistol.
 Just minutes after the exit of Varma, Hari enters his ward and tries to shoot him up, but Devan successfully escapes.
 While following, Devan and Hari get into a car, but the cabbie was Koshy, Devan's attorney, who locks the car from outside, in which a bomb was planted.
 Using his remote control, Devan blows up the car, thus killing Hari.

 Cast

 Music

-The soundtrack of the film was composed by Vidyasagar and written by Kaithapram Damodaran Namboothiri & Ilakkiyavar.
+The soundtrack of the film was composed by Vidyasagar and written by Kaithapram Damodaran Namboothiri & Ilakkiyan.